Agreeable-f/OpenKeypad/README.md

 can heat it and push it back up.
 To solder the wire hold the socket so that it's facing bottom up.
 Solder the wire directly perpendicular to the socket such that it sticks straight down (otherwise there will be spacing issues with the walls of the keypad).

+### NOTE: You might have to glue the hotswap sockets down otherwise they might come out when removing the switch.
+Super glue woks well and is still somewhat removable.

 # How to change what keys you want bound: